learn-co-students/rails-github-api-v-000/README.md

   controller, we use the Client ID and Client Secret, as well as the `code` param by sending them in a POST back to GitHub.
 If this information is correct, GitHub will respond with an `access_token`.
-- By including the `access_token` on GitHub API requests from our code, GitHub knokws we are making authenticated requests and lets us do more things.
+- By including the `access_token` on GitHub API requests from our code, GitHub knows we are making authenticated requests and lets us do more things.
 We can now access account and repository information and even create repositories on behalf of logged-in users!